 - Tell neighbours if you think their property may also be affected especially if the fire spreads to the loft space, or you have people living above you

 - Renters living on the first or second floor can ask their landlord for a set of foldable steps that can be used to escape from a window

 Claiming on your home insurance after a house fire

 A house fire is an extremely traumatic event, and damage to your home is likely to be significant – including damage from water used to extinguish the flames.

 If your home's damaged by a fire, the first priority is your health.
 Don’t worry about contacting us until you’re physically and mentally fit to do so.
 When you’re ready, call our claims team on 0333 220 2034.

 If you have a combined home insurance policy, you’ll be covered in two ways:

 Dealing with the aftermath of a fire:

-- Ventilate the property by opening windows and doors as best as possible to allow fresh air to circulate
+- Ventilate the property by opening windows and doors, where safe to do so, to allow fresh air to circulate

 - Don't use the gas or electricity until they’ve been checked by a professional